ahosker/DashboardSpatieRssTile/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+Use Laravel Dashboard as a News feed by display RSS items.

+This tile can be used on [the Spatie Laravel Dashboard](https://docs.spatie.be/laravel-dashboard).

 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation